CePeU/MarkdownToFoundry/README.md

 # Obsidian MarkdownToFoundry Plugin
 Adjusts and exports the natively as HTML rendered Markdown from Obsidian to Foundry VTT.
 An [Obsidian](https://obsidian.md) plugin to copy notes as HTML to the clipboard, export as file and/or upload as journal to Foundry VTT.

 ## Why Obsidian and not directly in Foundry

-This is a purely personal view and while I love Foundry as a VTT it sucks at preparation:
+This is a purely personal view and while I love Foundry as a VTT it sucks in comparison at preparation/journal handling:

 ### Foundry Cons
 - The devs only improve marginally on Foundry journals.
 Journals are only a second or third thought in their considerations. (even their own content creators are affected by this if I am informed correctly)
-- The editor sucks even though it could be made better with just a bit of effort (undo ist implemented only as keybinding so not easily found by new users, font handling is a mess, html sanitizing seems to have been rolled up in a wild magic zone, etc.).
+- The editor sucks even though it could be made better with just a bit of effort (undo is implemented only as keybinding so not easily found by new users, font handling is a mess, HTML sanitizing seems to have been rolled up in a wild magic zone, etc.).
 - Campaign management sucks (and if I get a tip or two I will try Ripper's module which seems quite nice)
 - It is a VTT (more or less)

 ### Obsidian pros
 - Better editor (with plugins, undo, formatting etc.)
-- Dataview plugin and now Base!
+- Dataview plugin and now Base (even if you need to use Dataview for my plugin)!
 - Second window during gameplay (one for Foundry one for Obsidian = more Screen size)
 - note centric + a lot of plugins for that
 - better/easier backup